IBM/java-iceberg-toolkit/README.md

 export AWS_ACCESS_KEY_ID=
 export AWS_SECRET_ACCESS_KEY=
 export AWS_REGION=
+# specify endpoint to a non-AWS object store, if applicable
+export AWS_ENDPOINT=
 export URI=
 export WAREHOUSE=
 ```
-If URI and WAREHOUSE are not set as environment variables, the test will promp you to enter them using the command line before the tests are run.
+If URI is not set as environment variables then, the tests will exit.

 ## CLI